arezkibouzid/SSMIC/README.md

 ## Installation

 This codebase was tested with the following environment configurations.
 The requirements file for installation is available.
+- gcc 11
+- Python 3.11
 - CUDA 12.1 during installation and CUDA 11.6 while executing training and testing.
-- Python 3.11

 To set up the environment, follow these steps: